-In 2009, he starts his international carreer, forming a succesful piano duet with his brother Anton Gerzenberg.
-He appears in festivals such as Progetto Martha Argerich, Schleswig-Holstein Musikfestival and Klavierfestival Ruhr, plays in such venues as National Concert Hall Taipei, Auditorio Bolzano, Philharmonie im Gasteig Munich, Philharmonie Essen and Laeiszhalle Hamburg.
-He appears as a soloist with inernationally reknown orcherstras and goes on concert tours with Martha Argerich, Lilya Zilberstein and Anton Gerzenberg, whereas producing recordings for EMI and NDR.
-Furtheron, he takes masterclasses with reknown musicians such as Robert Levin, Sir András Schiff, Katia & Marielle Labèque and Norman Shetler.
+In 2009, he began his international career, forming a successful piano duo with his brother Anton Gerzenberg, consequently appearing at major festivals and venues such as Progetto Martha Argerich, Schleswig-Holstein Musikfestival and Klavierfestival Ruhr, National Concert Hall Taipei, Auditorio Bolzano, Philharmonie im Gasteig Munich, Philharmonie Essen and Laeiszhalle Hamburg.
+Daniel has appeared as a soloist with internationally renowned orchestras and has toured as a concert pianist with Martha Argerich, Lilya Zilberstein and Anton Gerzenberg, subsequently producing recordings for EMI and NDR.

-Besides being a musician, Daniel is a poet, translator, actor and recitator; he speaks 6 languages and published two books, and is currently professor of poetry at the Hochschule für Musik Hanns Eisler.
+Alongside his professional career as a musician, Daniel is a professional poet, award-winning translator, actor and recitator; he speaks 6 languages, has published two books, and is currently professor of poetry at the Hochschule für Musik Hanns Eisler.